Deep Plane Facelift in San Diego

 Surgical drains may be inserted to minimize fluid accumulation below the skin during the initial healing phase.
 The drains are typically removed within a day or 2 of your surgery.
 As the healing process continues, you can expect to resume your normal activities within a few weeks.
 Residual swelling may last for a few months.

-How Much Does a Deep Plane Facelift Cost in San Diego?
+How Much Does a Deep Plane Facelift Cost?